cmckitterick/windows365/Windows365/enterprise/gpu-cloud-pc.md

 Each of these Cloud PCs comes with an SSD storage drive (c:) for  data and applications plus a large ephemeral disk (d:).

 The ephemeral disk (d: drive) is deleted and recreated every time the Cloud PC reboots.
 Never use it to store your data.
 Instead, you can use it as a cache drive to store temporary files.
-This is helpful to improve the performance of applications that need scratch disks to process large data sets.
+This strategy is helpful to improve the performance of applications that need scratch disks to process large data sets.

 ## Registry keys and drivers on GPU Cloud PCs